nmeyer-ur/Grid/README.md

 ```
 armie -msve-vector-bits=512 -- ./tests/Test_simd
 ```
-The binaries check for the SVE vector length at startup and exits with `EXIT_FAILURE` upon mismatch.
+The binaries check for the SVE vector length at startup and exit with `EXIT_FAILURE` upon mismatch.

 Match